The Green Button makes it easy to recognise sustainable clothing.

-You are one of the people who want to know more about the textiles they buy?
-That is a good thing because with conscious and responsible purchasing decisions, you as a consumer can support the change in the textile industry - so that the human rights of seamstresses and sewers are respected and the environment is protected.
+You are one of those people who want to know more about their textiles.
+And that's a good thing.
+Because with conscious and responsible purchasing decisions, you as a consumer can also support the change in the textile industry - so that the human rights of seamstresses are respected and the environment is protected.

-The Green Button is constantly evolving to protect people and the environment even better - in perspective along the entire supply chain.
-In 2022, a further developed, even more ambitious version of the label will be presented: the Green Button 2.0.
+The criteria are becoming stricter: the Green Button is constantly evolving to protect people and the environment - in perspective along the entire supply chain.
+In the summer of 2022, a further developed, even more demanding version of the seal was presented: the Green Button 2.0.

-After two years on the market, 78 companies have already had their sustainably manufactured textiles certified with the Green Button.
+After three years on the market, over 90 companies have their sustainable textiles certified with the Green Button.

-40% of those surveyed in a representative study by the market research institute GfK are familiar with the government-run label.
-Among those interested in fashion, the figure is as high as 44%.
+44% of respondents to a representative study by the market research institute GfK are familiar with the certification label.
+Among those interested in fashion, the figure is as high as 52%.

 A sustainable decision

-44% of those who know about the label have already bought a Green Button certified textile.
-Among those interested in fashion, 53% already had the Green Button in their shopping basket.
+52% of those who know the certification label have already bought a Green Button certified textile.
+Among those interested in fashion, 64% already had the Green Button in their shopping cart.

-93% of those surveyed think it is right for the federal government to use a government-run certification label to assess conformity with social and environmental standards in the textile industry.
+89% of respondents think it is right for the federal government to use a gonverment-run certification label to check compliance with social and ecological standards in the textile industry.